 There is no set formula for the perfect agile project management team, however, in order to succeed, every team must have the same objective and include the following five roles:

 - Product owner: The product expert and business representative.
-They are solely responsible for the managing the Product Backlog, and also assisting the development team, stakeholders, and customer.
+They are solely responsible for managing the Product Backlog, and also assisting the development team, stakeholders, and customers.

 - Development team: A group of professionals such as developers, programmers or designers who deliver the product, and create the Increment.

 - Scrum master: Also known as the project facilitator or manager who provides the development team with resources and blocks out distractions.
-A super organized leadership role, they ensure the team is on track and is responsible for the understanding and execution of the scrum.
+In a super-organized leadership role, they ensure the team is on track and is responsible for the understanding and execution of the scrum.

 - Stakeholders: They have an interest in the product and provide feedback on where things can improve.
 They support the product owner and development team, and although not responsible for the product, they still play a vital role within the agile project management process.

 - Agile mentor: They have in-depth knowledge and experience in implementing agile project management to reality but do not get involved in the execution.

 - Project planning: A self-explanatory first step of the agile project management process.
 The initial organization includes producing the product vision statement and roadmap.

 - Release planning: This is where the launch date is planned, as well as the next set of product features to be released.
 Release plans are organized one at a time.